 Getting a massage.

-Post covid-19 few people are willing to get a massage from a therapist so here’s what we recommend instead
+Post covid-19, few people are willing to get a massage from a massage therapist, so here’s what we recommend instead

-- Buy a massager that you can use even after your 30 day challenge is over.
-I find massages heavenly.
-Even if they’re not electric they are just so relaxing.
+- Buy a massager that you can use even after your 30-day challenge is over.
+I find massagers heavenly.
+Even if they’re not electric massagers they are just so relaxing.
 I personally have a foot massager and head massager.
-Here are some recomendations
+Here are some recommendations

 - Foot massager roller

 - Back massager

 Read a book

 - You can borrow a book for free from your library.